 Willy Brandt himself represented social change, which was reflected in his social and political reforms.
 He believed that policies serve no purpose if the policy makers did not have a specific goal in mind when creating it.
 Thus, in the multicultural and diverse setting of the Brandt School, the Commitment Award seeks to give students the opportunity to apply what they’ve learned at the Brandt School and to initiate new social initiatives here in Erfurt and around the world.

-A jury of experts carefully evaluates the applications while considering the following questions: How charitable is the project?
+After the application period, a jury of experts carefully evaluates the applications while considering the following questions: How charitable is the project?
 How much potential and sustainability is incorporated into the project?
 Will the prize money be used responsibly and effectively?
-Is the project likely to be actualized?
+Is the project likely to be actualized and is it scalable?

 The jury consists of various members from politics, civil society and the private sector.
-The 2020 jury members were Marufa Akter, first winner of the Commitment Award, Robert Burdy, Shibumi Leadership Academy and MDR, Michael Dirkx, Schmitz-Stiftungen, Dirk Wegler, TheX, and Anna-Lena Winkler of the Haniel Foundation.
+The 2021 jury members are Marufa Akter, first winner of the Commitment Award, Robert Burdy, Shibumi Leadership Academy and MDR, Michael Dirkx, Schmitz-Stiftungen, Dirk Wegler, TheX, and Rupert Antes of the Haniel Foundation.

-Further information on the last years projects and how they were actualized can be found on Facebook as well as on the award's website: commitmentaward.org
+Further information on the application requirements and process, the last years' projects and how they were actualized can be found on Facebook as well as on the award's website: commitmentaward.org

 2020 Commitment Award